stuartshay/terraform-azure-modules/modules/app-service-web/examples/basic/README.md

 $ terraform apply
 ```

-Note that this example may create resources which cost money (Premium tier).
+Note that this example may create resources which cost money.
 Run `terraform destroy` when you don't need these resources.

 ## Requirements